delightio/ios/README.md

 * A: The hardware-accelerated audio decoder may be blocking the video encoder.
 Try setting the audio session category to AVAudioSessionCategoryAmbient to use software audio decoding instead: `[[AVAudioSession sharedInstance] setCategory:AVAudioSessionCategoryAmbient error:NULL];`

 * Q: Why is my video rotated 90º?
 * A: The screen capturing operates at a window level rather than a view controller level.
 Windows in iOS are always in portrait mode; the view controllers take care of rotation.
 If your app is in landscape mode the video will therefore appear rotated.
+You can use the rotation control in the video player to rotate during playback.

+* Q: How can I reach you for help and feedback?
+* A: We would love to hear from you.
+Please tweet us [@delightio](http://twitter.com/delightio) or email us [feedback@delight.io](mailto:feedback@delight.io)